 We still buy, build, rehab and manage our apartment communities, but along the way, we didn’t just grow; we transformed how business is done.
 From our state-of-the-art operating system to the way we develop our people, cultivate our culture and connect with our residents, Equity Residential is leading the way.

 We've got the best people in the business, and our experience shows in our dedication to residents and in how much we value each other as colleagues.
-That’s why our employees say they are proud to work at Equity, a company that knows how home should feel.
+That’s why our employees say they are proud to work at Equity, a company that knows how to live remarkably.